alxndr42/co2-sensor/README.md

 ```

 After connecting to your Wifi network, the ESPHome web interface should be available at http://co2sensor (or your custom device name).

+## Sensor Calibration

+By default, the SCD4x performs `Automatic Self-Calibration` (ASC), and does not need to be calibrated manually.
+However, the data sheet contains this note:

+> The automatic self-calibration algorithm assumes that the sensor is exposed to the atmospheric CO2 concentration of 400 ppm at least once per week.

+If sufficient ventilation cannot be ensured, it might become necessary to perform `Forced Recalibration` (FRC) using a reference value.
+The ESPHome web interface contains an `FRC` button for performing the calibration, and an `FRC Reference` slider for setting the reference value.
+Before calibration, the data sheet suggests:

+> Operate the SCD4x in the operation mode later used in normal sensor operation (periodic measurement, low power periodic measurement or single shot) for > 3 minutes in an environment with homogenous and constant CO2 concentration.

+The FRC functionality can be disabled by setting the variable `frc` to `disabled`.

 ## Monitoring